BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/algorithms.md

 >Meaning is what temporarily survives the endless sliding of signifiers.

-This does not mean that formal logical systems, such as Tarski's theory of truth can be refuted.
+This does not mean that formal logical systems, such as systems based on Tarski's theory of truth can be refuted.
 They work perfectly fine as a tool for logicians.
 But it is one way to operate in a specific system and another to generalize this system into a universal theory of truth that applies to ethics, politics, or everyday speech.
 Truth in natural language isn't formal because formal statements requires a formal system within they can be true or false---one might say valid or invalid.